 God saw His work as very good—very good, but not perfect.
 Because even as God dusted the last fragments of earth off His fingers, He knew that Earth would sully the Glory He placed in man.
 He knew that the only redemption for Earth’s imperfection would be Divinity becoming dust-bound, deserted, dead.

-Yet, God also knew that even as He dusted off His Hands, the Redeemer would shake off death, and anguish and mortality for every son of Adam.
+Yet, God also knew, even as He dusted off His Hands, the Redeemer would shake off death, and anguish and mortality for every son of Adam.